Guides/Undo for AI Agents

 bash

-nono undo <session-id>
+nono rollback restore <session-id>

 This is an atomic operation — either all files are restored or none are.
-The undo itself is recorded as a new snapshot, so you can undo the undo if needed.

 bash